Christendom Analyzed Links

 Furthermore, Christianity was an individualizing faith.
 In the Church itself this emphasis has ebbed and flowed.
 But the inescapable center of the Christian doctrine is the suffering and spiritual progress of one man, Jesus, who was humbly born into the daily rituals of humanity.

 [Commentary] But this is the wrong center.
-Jesus didn't even begin his public ministry until he was spiritually mature, and his suffering and death represented the failure of mankind at the time to understand his message and his Gospel.
+Jesus didn't even begin his public ministry until he was spiritually mature, and his suffering and death represented not something called for or inevitable, but rather the FAILURE of mankind at the time to open the mind and understand his message and his Gospel.

 There is nothing in any other faith to compare with the figure of Christ on the cross as an emblem of the trials of human life.
 It speaks simultaneously of the reality and complexity of the things of this world as well as the profound humanity and loneliness of the effort required to attain the next.
 The attempt of the medieval Church to contain this dynamic humanity in Christianity within a static, Aristotelian/Thomist universe can be seen in this context to be a kind of betrayal.
 The Franciscan side of Christianity had been right to see potential sin in subtlety and the pride of the intellect.
 Thomism was la trahison des clercs—the heresy of the overrefined.

-[Commentary] "Christ on the cross as an emblem of the trials of human life" is to entirely miss the point that it was the ultimate DEMONSTRATION of the character and values of the Creator and the Father.
+[Commentary] "Christ on the cross as an emblem of the trials of human life" is an utterly stupid thing to think, and it is to entirely miss the point that it was the ultimate DEMONSTRATION of the character and values of the Creator and the Father.

 Yet it was a heresy that was unavoidably built into the individualistic structure of Christianity.
 And it was this intellectual individ‑ (P. 83) ualism toward which the faith had evolved in the hands of Aquinas that permitted the emergence of science.
 The scientists were the new suffering Christs rebelling against the suppression of their new forms of knowledge by a decadent ecclesiastical authority.